Workshop Day 2

 The three groups finished their books and then came back together to decide what order to show the booklets.

-One issue we faced was that each booklets started out with a very stark image of Munich, there was no other choice but to start out with a very strong visual /gritty image of the city.
-Looking to the end was a bit easier and focused on design decisions more than photographs.
-Book 2 ended up in the middle because it ended with a blank page and the group did not want to end the book with a blank page.
-Our book contained the halfphoto which was better than no photo and so the order was decided.
+One issue we faced was that each booklet started out with a very stark image of Munich, there was no other choice but to start out with a very strong visual /gritty image of the city.
+Book 2 ended up in the middle because it had a blank page at the end and the group did not want to end the book with a blank page.
+Our book contained the half photo which was better than no photo and so the order was decided.
 The blank page would be a pause between the second book and our booklet.

 After a few comments about production challenges and ideas for the cover, the final order for the book and posters was decided and documented.
 After seeing the final selection, I wondered if we mixed the books from other cities together with our books, would people be able to find Munich through this raw and opaque lens?
 The books do feel German and European but are they Munich?

-Come visit us on Sunday and let us know what you think about this raw photography style.
-Our books will be presented at a Talk/Lecture on Sunday at 1400 @ Lothringerstr.
+The books were presented at a Talk/Lecture @ Lothringerstr.
 13, 81667 München – In the bookstore.

 Please check out the documentary photography in town this week.
 Your interaction is important to keep art festivals happening in Munich, Germany.
 A few suggestions: